County Route 97 (Suffolk County, New York)

-County Route 97 (CR 97) is a major north–south county road in Suffolk County, New York, in the United States.
+County Route 97 (CR 97) is a north–south expressway in Suffolk County, New York, in the United States.
 It runs from an intersection with CR 85 (Montauk Highway) in Bayport just west of Blue Point on the south shore of Long Island to a junction with New York State Route 25A (NY 25A) in Stony Brook on the island's north shore.
-A 5 mi section of the route from Holbrook to Farmingville is a freeway, while the remainder of the road is an expressway with few at-grade intersections.
+A 5 mi section of the route from Holbrook to Farmingville is a freeway, while the remainder of the road is an expressway with at-grade intersections.
 CR 97 is known as Nicolls Road, named after 17th-century colonial Governor Richard Nicolls.